-A Level 2 charging station will reduce the charge time for a Nissan Leaf from 25 hours down to 7.3 hours.
-Charge time for a Chevrolet Volt will go from 11 hours to 3.2 hours (see table below).
+A Level 2 charging station can reduce the charge time for a Nissan Leaf from 25 hours down to 7.3 hours.
+Charge time for a Chevrolet Volt can go from 11 hours to 3.2 hours (see table below).

 1 Electricians recommend charging at no more than 8 amps unless on a dedicated circuit.

 2 The National Electrical Code (NEC) limits continuous charging to a maximum of 12 amps on a 15 amp circuit.

 3 Charging time is based on the maximum capability of the on-board charger of the vehicle.